International FAIR Convergence Symposium 2020

-Participation is open to ALL researchers, data experts, funders, and science policy makers.
+Participation is FREE and open to ALL researchers, data experts, funders, and science policy makers.

 All topics related to issues, challenges, convergence and consensus-building around FAIR are in scope.
 Four primary themes are highlighted below.
 Examples of particular interest are listed under each of the themes, but proposals on other topics relating to the four themes are welcome: